 Traveller and Post-Horse are set in a mutated habitat produced by Birmingham artist Matt Gale in conversation with Perera and initially imagined whilst walking along the River Rea, the small main river that runs South West to North East through the centre of Birmingham, where you can find Perera’s new large scale Traveller mural work.

 Perera’s travellers and post-beings are born out of an approach she describes as “immigrant styles and mashups, like really brightly coloured plastics and neoprenes with ancestral patterns and very region-specific things that you would wear to temple and to church or mosque and then come back home.”
 An approach informed by the multi-ethnic neighbourhoods of Perera’s childhood continues to influence her worldview.

 In the case of climate refugees, it is a desperate search for basic life needs.
 As the colonial-capitalist project begins to heavily press down on its billions-strong oppressed populations, hunger, thirst, pollution and displacement become some of the most ignored yet prevalent issues the majority of the human race is directly faced with.
 As we begin to question abundance as a birthright for all, the glaring question becomes “at what cost?
 And to whom?”

-Alongside projects by Amy Ching-Yan Lam, Jon McCurley and Thenjiwe Niki Nkosi, Rajni’s project is part of the Birmingham 2022 Festival.
-This programme is supported by the Heritage Lottery Fund, Arts Council England, Canada House, Canada Council for the Arts and British Council.
+Alongside projects by Amy Ching-Yan Lam, Jon McCurley and Thenjiwe Niki Nkosi, Rajni’s project is part of our programme for the Birmingham 2022 Festival.
+This programme is supported by the Heritage Lottery Fund, Arts Council England, Canada House and Canada Council for the Arts.